Quill feather

 The next step is to plan a launch strategy that will help you introduce your brand to your target audience and build brand awareness.
 Your plan could include a launch event, website, social media campaign, or other marketing strategies.

-The goal of a brand strategy is to create a sense of cohesiveness on all touchpoints, so think about that as you’re planning your launch plan.
+The goal of a brand strategy is to create a sense of cohesiveness on all touchpoints, so think about that as you’re setting your launch plan.

 Create a list of all places where visuals may need to be updated and who’s responsible for the changes.
 This includes non-digital spaces, such as signage, business cards, mailers, etc., and online platforms like your website and social media profiles.